-The king then consulted with Caraja Khan what was next to be done: the Khan replied, "there are several passes in this part of the country; I advise your Majesty to secure them, by which means we may seize the Prince Kamran, and put an end to all further commotion and disturbance."
+The King then encamped in a grove at a short distance from the fort, and wrote the following note to the Prince: "Oh, my unkind brother, what are "you doing? every murder that is committed on either side, you will be the Khān replied, "there are several passes in this part of the country; I advise your Majesty to secure them, by which means we may seize the Prince Kamrān, and put an end to all further commotion and disturbance."

-In consequence of this advice the king sent off

-Hajy Muhammed, his foster broth r, with a division of the army to secure the pass of Syrtun, while he with the remainder of the troops crossed the pass of Kipchak, and encamped about a coss on the other side of it.
+In consequence of this advice the King sent off Hajy Muhammed, his foster brother, with a division of the army to secure the pass of Syrtun, while he with the remainder of the troops crossed the pass of Kipchāk, and encamped about a coss on the other side of it.

-While in this situation, intelligence was brought that the Prince Kamran was in the rear of his Majesty, and was forcing the pass.
-On this the King re-entered the pass, and in a few hours was opposed by the Prince: in a short time several of the loyal chiefs were cut down; the horse of Muhammed Amyn was also rendered unserviceable; but the King presented him with one of his own led horses, and said to him, "as I know your father is one of Kamran's confidential followers, you had better go and join him;" Amyn replied, "I care not for my father; I will never quit your Majesty."
+While in this situation, intelligence was brought that the Prince Kamrān was in the rear of his Majesty, and was forcing the pass.
+On this the King re-entered the pass, and in a few hours was opposed by the Prince: in a short time several of the loyal chiefs were cut down; the horse of Muhammed Amyn was also rendered unserviceable; but the King presented him with one of his own led horses, and said to him, "as I know your father is one of Kamrān's confidential followers, you had better go and join him;" Amyn replied, "I care not for my father; I will never quit your Majesty."

-About this time one of the scoundrels of the enemy approached the King, and struck him on the head with his sword, and was about to repeat the blow, when his Majesty looking at him, said, "you wretch! how dare you?" upon which the fellow desisted, and some other officers coming up, led the King out of the battle; but he was so severely wounded, that he became weak from loss of blood, and therefore threw off his Jubba, and gave it in charge of an Abyssinian servant; but the servant being obliged to make his escape from the battle, threw away the Jubba, which having been found by some of Kamran's followers, it was brought to the Prince, who immediately proclaimed that the King was killed.
+About this time one of the scoundrels of the enemy approached the King, and struck him on the head with his sword, and was about to repeat the blow, when his Majesty looking at him, said, "you wretch! how dare you?" upon which the fellow desisted, and some other officers coming up, led the King out of the battle; but he was so severely wounded, that he became weak from loss of blood, and therefore threw off his Jubba, and gave it in charge of an Abyssinian servant; but the servant being obliged to make his escape from the battle, threw away the Jubba, which having been found by some of Kamrān's followers, it was brought to the Prince, who immediately proclaimed that the King was killed.